tri47/tri47/README.md

 -->
 Hi, this is <span class="red-text" style="font-size: 16px"> **Tri**</span> ('tree').
 I am a DATA GEEK based in <span class="red-text">**Melbourne, Australia**</span>.
 My mission is to make it a bit easier for people and organisations to find <span class="red-text">**facts that matter**</span> to them in a perflexing, connected world.

-Visit my website - [SCATTA.cc](https://www.scatta.cc) for my writings on data visualisation, NLP and digital products.
+Visit my data blog - [scatta.cc](https://www.scatta.cc) for my writings on data visualisation, NLP and digital products.

 Find me on [**LinkedIn**](https://www.linkedin.com/in/tri-q-nguyen).